Blackmile/alx-system_engineering-devops/0x00-shell_basics/README.md

 8-firstdelete : to delete files.
 9-firstdirdeletion : to delete folders.
 10-back : changes the working directory to the previous one.
+11-lists : lists all files (including files beginning with .) in the current directory and the parent of the directory and the boot directory, in a long format.